 Then I can figure out the value of the square: 6+2 = 8.

 Eddie from Wilson's School gave a comparison of the various methods described:

-Methods 2, 3, 4, 6 and 7 compare various rows and columns and use some more advanced logic.
+Images 1, 2, 3, 4, and 5 compare various rows and columns and use some more advanced logic.

-Method 8 is the most straightforward, and yet probably the most overlooked.
+Image 6 is the most straightforward method, and yet probably the most overlooked.